9inpachi/notes/architecture/system-design/database-replication.md

 - There are multiple replicas of read databases which are kept in sync with a primary database where data is being written.
 - Gives rise to issues like data inconsistency and synchronization.

+## Different Ways to Replicate Database

+- **Separated by reads and writes**.
+Having a primary database for writes and creating read replicas out of it.
+- **Database sharding**.
+In sharding, the data is divided/partitioned into smaller chunks across multiple database nodes.
+  - In vertical sharding, the data is partitioned by columns.
+For example, we keep half columns in one database node and half in another.
+  - In horizontal sharding, the data is partitioned by rows.
+For example, half of the data rows exist in one database node and half in another.
+  - We then have to another layer of abstraction to point to the right data so the retrieval of data is fast.

 ## Ways to Synchronize Replicated Databases

 - **Statement Based Replications:** Send and run write queries on read replicas.